magneticio/vamp/docs/content/getting-started/installation.md

 }
 ```

-## Option 2: Run Vamp with an external Mesos cluster
+## Option 2: Run Vamp with a Mesosphere cluster

 If you want to tweak things a bit more, grab the Vamp all-in-one Docker image and provide your own Mesosphere stack.